Alejandro04/laravel-jwt-react-starter-project/README.md

 # react-laravel-with-jwt-authentication
-Boilerplate for reactjs (15.6) and laravel (5.5) with jwt-authentication.
-0
+Skeleton for reactjs and laravel with jwt-authentication.

 # usage :
 1. Rename .env.example to .env